Caleb4man/caleb4man.github.io/docs/Homebrew/1-Core Rules/Casting a Spell.md

 ### Longer Casting Times

 Certain spells (including spells cast as rituals) require more time to cast: minutes or even hours.
-When you cast a spell with a casting time longer than a single action or reaction, you must spend your action each turn casting the spell, and you must maintain your concentration while you do so.
-If your concentration is broken, the spell fails, but you don't expend a spell slot.
+When you cast a spell with a casting time longer than a single action or reaction, you must spend your action each turn casting the spell, and you must maintain your [[Concentration]] while you do so.
+If your [[Concentration]] is broken, the spell fails, but you don't expend a spell slot.
 If you want to try casting the spell again, you must start over.

 ### Casting Multiple Spells on a Turn
 When you cast a spell of 1st level or higher on your turn in combat, you cannot cast another spell on the same turn unless it is a cantrip.